 - they are living in a property with a fuel poverty energy efficiency rating of band D or below, and

-if you spend that amount, you would be left with a residual income below the official poverty line
+- when they spend the required amount to heat their home, they are left with a residual income below the official poverty line